ChocoPancakes1219/RAG-application-using-LlamaIndex/README.md

 Alternatively, if you prefer to use a virtual environment, a setup is included in the `userenv` folder.
 You can activate this environment to manage dependencies separately from your global Python installation.

+### Setting the API Key
+1. Open up openai_key.env using any text editing tools (e.g. notepad)
+2. Replace the 'YOUR_API_KEY' with your own OpenAI API key

 ## Running the Application
 ### Setting up the Server
 1. Open a command prompt.
-2. Change directory to where your `.py` file is located using:
+2. Change directory to where `main.py` file is located using:
    ```bash
    cd path_to_your_directory
    ```